By Chris Carmichael,

 Ride Faster Downhill

-Whether you’re trying to finish a Tour of California stage, a gran fondo, or the local group ride, descents are free speed.
+Whether you’re coming down a mountain pass, pacing yourself during a gran fondo, or pushing the pace at the local group ride (once they resume…), descents are free speed.
 Don’t give up time you worked hard to gain on the preceding climb.

 Get in the drops